-Because Fbn1 is an extracellular matrix protein and the major component of microfibrillar network, we analyzed the impact of TB5 disruption on the structure of the ECM in the growth plate.
-Fibronectin was also studied since it intervenes in regulation of microfibril assembly and was affected by the absence of Adamtsl2 in the mouse model of GD [5].
-Therefore, we evaluated the formation of microfibrillar network in primary cell cultures of chondrocytes isolated from Fbn1TB5 mutants and WT ribs.
-Visualization of fibril networks by confocal microscopy, showed that fibronectin networks in Fbn1TB5+/- and Fbn1TB5-/- cultures were as dense and organized as in WT cultures (Fig. 4d).
-By contrast, fibrillin-1 fibrils were much thicker and present a less dense and organized microfibrillar network in Fbn1TB5+/- and Fbn1TB5-/- cultures than in WT (Fig. 4e, f and g).
-Based on this result, we investigated the level of expression of Fbn1 in the control and mutant growth plates, however, no difference in Fbn1 protein or mRNA level was noticed following TB5 mutation (Fig. 4a, b and c).
-Taken together, these observations indicated that the TB5 mutation of Fbn1 impaired the assembly of the fibril network without affecting the Fbn1 expression level.
+As Fbn1 is an extracellular matrix protein and the major component within microfibrillar networks, we analyzed the impact of TB5 disruption on the structure of the ECM in the growth plate.
+Fibronectin was also studied given that it plays a role in regulating microfibril assembly and was affected by the absence of Adamtsl2 in a mouse model of GD [5].
+Therefore, we evaluated microfibrillar network formation in cultures of primary chondrocytes isolated from the ribs of Fbn1TB5 mutant and WT mice.
+Visualization of fibril networks via confocal microscopy indicated that fibronectin networks in Fbn1TB5+/- and Fbn1TB5-/- cultures were as dense and organized as in WT cultures (Fig. 4d).
+In contrast, fibrillin-1 fibrils were much thicker and present within a less dense and organized microfibrillar network in Fbn1TB5+/- and Fbn1TB5-/- cultures as compared to WT cultures (Fig. 4e-g).
+Based on this result, we investigated Fbn1 expression in the control and mutant growth plates.
+However, no differences in Fbn1 protein or mRNA levels were observed following TB5 mutation (Fig. 4a-c).
+Taken together, these results indicated that the Fbn1 TB5 of impaired fibril network assembly without affecting Fbn1 expression levels.

-Impact of TB5 mutation on TGFβ signaling
+The impact of TB5 mutation on TGFβ signaling

-Considering the link between TGFβ and Fbn1, we investigated whether the mutation in the TB5 domain of Fbn1 could impair TGFβ signaling in primary chondrocytes.
-Immunohistochemical analysis revealed a comparable level of TGFβ expression in mutant and WT growth plates which was confirmed by an ELISA against TGFβ-1 present in chondrocyte growth media (Fig. 5a and b).
-Analysis of the activation of the TGFβ signaling pathway by Western blotting revealed no difference for phosphorylated SMAD2 in mutant compared to control chondrocytes (Fig. 5c).
-Finally, mRNA levels of downstream TGFβ-1 target genes were evaluated by real-time quantitative PCR analyses namely Ctgf (Connective tissue growth factor) and Pai1 (Plasminogen activator inhibitor 1).
-Their expressions were not altered in mutant mice (Fig. 5d) confirming that this TB5 mutation was without effect on TGFβ activity in growth plates.
+Given the link between TGFβ and Fbn1, we next investigated whether this mutation in the TB5 domain of Fbn1 could impair TGFβ signaling in primary chondrocytes.
+Immunohistochemical analysis revealed comparable levels of TGFβ expression in mutant and WT growth plates, and this was confirmed via an ELISA used to detect TGFβ-1 present in chondrocyte growth media (Fig. 5a and b).
+Western blotting analyses of the activation of the TGFβ signaling pathway revealed no differences in phosphorylated SMAD2 levels in mutant chondrocytes as compared to controls (Fig. 5c).
+Finally, mRNA levels of downstream TGFβ-1 target genes including Ctgf (Connective tissue growth factor) and Pai1 (Plasminogen activator inhibitor 1) were evaluated by real-time quantitative PCR.
+Their expression levels were not altered in mutant mice (Fig. 5d), confirming that this TB5 mutation had no effect on TGFβ activity in growth plates.

 Discussion

 In the present study, we reported for the first time the crucial role of Fbn1 in endochondral ossification.
-The skeletal anomalies of Fbn1TB5+/- and Fbn1TB5-/- mice demonstrated the role of Fbn1 as a positive regulator of chondrogenesis.
-The heterozygous mice, Fbn1TB5+/-, recapitulated some characteristics of GD such as short stature and short long bones whereas the homozygote Fbn1TB5-/- mice exhibited a more severe phenotype.
-More importantly, this novel mouse model does not present aortic disease as observed in MFS mouse models with Fbn1 mutations.
-Finally, this work brought to light the involvement of the TB5 domain of Fbn1 in growth plate abnormalities.
+The skeletal anomalies observed in Fbn1TB5+/- and Fbn1TB5-/- mice highlight the importance of Fbn1 as a positive regulator of chondrogenesis.
+Heterozygous Fbn1TB5+/- mice recapitulated some characteristics of GD such as short stature and short long bones, whereas the homozygous Fbn1TB5-/- mice exhibited a more severe phenotype.
+More importantly, this novel mouse model does not exhibit the aortic disease observed in MFS mouse models harboring Fbn1 mutations.
+Overall, this report offers further insight regarding the involvement of the TB5 domain of Fbn1 in growth plate abnormalities.

-FBN1 was previously reported to be linked to statural advance in MFS [13,14].
-Multiple mouse models have been generated to decipher the pathophysiological mechanisms underlying MFS including Fbn1mgR/mgR, a hypomorph model, or Fbn1C1039G/+, a model with substitution in a cbEGF domain [15,16].
-However, the studies focused on the role of Fbn1 in the aortic phenotype, and its role in the skeleton was not fully explored.
+Fbn1 has previously been reported to be linked to stature-related phenotypes in MFS [13,14].
+Multiple mouse models have been generated to decipher the pathophysiological mechanisms underlying MFS, including the hypomorphic Fbn1mgR/mgR model and the Fbn1C1039G/+ model with a cbEGF domain substitution [15,16].
+However, these prior studies focused on the role of Fbn1 in MFS-related aortic phenotypes, and its role in skeletal phenotypes has was not been fully explored.